iceinveins/logging/README.md

 ***
 ## config(optional)
-1. change the variable 'nchildren' in logserver.cpp to the expected number of clients. (default = 3)
+1. change the variable 'USER_LIMIT' in logserver.cpp to the expected max connections of clients. (default = 3)
+2. change the variable 'MAX_EVENT' in logserver.cpp to the expected max number of epoll events. (default = 10)
-2. change the SOCKET_MSG_SIZE in ipc.h based on the max length of logpath. (default = 50)
+3. change the SOCKET_MSG_SIZE in ipc.h based on the max length of logpath. (default = 50)
-3. change the RING_QUEUE_ITEM_SIZE in shm.h based on the max length of log. (default = 256)
+4. change the RING_QUEUE_ITEM_SIZE in shm.h based on the max length of log. (default = 256)
-4. change the RING_QUEUE_CAPACITY in shm.h according to the situation. (default = 5)
+5. change the RING_QUEUE_CAPACITY in shm.h according to the situation. (default = 5)
-5. change the RING_QUEUE_RETRY_INTERVAL in shm.h according to the situation. (default = 1)
-6. change the RING_QUEUE_RETRY_TIMES in shm.h according to the situation. (default = 5)
-7. change the algorithm of sched_setaffinity in logserver.cpp to avoid the key processes, the ideal situation is that each process owns one processer. (default = child_index % NPROCESSORS)
+6. change the algorithm of sched_setaffinity in logserver.cpp to avoid the key processes, the ideal situation is that each process owns one processer. (default = child_index % NPROCESSORS)

 ## build